Waitsnake/AnimatedGif/README.md

 AnimatedGif is an screensaver for Mac OSX / macOS that plays animated gif's.

 It also has a background mode to let you run the gif as a desktop background (or wallpaper).
-This option can be enabled under "Screen Saver Options" in macOS.
+Unfortunly the screensaver clock is not working together with background mode and will be disabeld.
+But the clock works fine in normal screensaver mode.
+The background mode can be enabled under "Screen Saver Options" in macOS.

 You can neither open only one single GIF file file or you can choose a directory that contains more than one GIF file.
 In case of an selected directory the option panel of screensaver let you choose a time between 1 and 30 minutes when the GIF file is randomly changed.
 <br>

 ## Compatibility

 This project was originally written with Xcode 6.2 and SDK for OSX 10.9 Mavericks and tested under OSX 10.9 Mavericks and OSX 10.11 El Capitan.
-It should also run under macOS 10.12 Sierra, but this is not officially supported since I still develop the screensaver under 10.11.
+It should also run under macOS 10.12 Sierra and macOS 10.13 High Sierra, but this is not officially supported since I still develop the screensaver under 10.11.

 The latest release was compiled with Xcode 7.3.1 with SDK for OSX 10.11 El Capitan.
 <br>